 We are based in beautiful New Zealand.
 The unique environment in which we live provides a daily reminder that we are truly lucky to live here.
-In efforts to help protect our home, we only print-to-order.
+In efforts to help protect our home, we only print in small batches (versions).
 We are as close to zero waste as possible.

 Meet Your Maker @

 Amelia Diggle is the designer and founder of HI Jewellery.